-Due to an overreliance on test prep and standardized testing, the true nature of assessments has become misconstrued.
 We believe that frequent, ongoing test prep is a misguided approach and not a good use of the school day.
-With personalized instruction and an engaging, rigorous and well-balanced curriculum, we focus on developing high achieving students who naturally will do well on exams.
+Rather, high achieving students will naturally do well on exams.
 A. Fantis uses a variety of ongoing assessments—formal and informal—strategically and with purpose so teachers have a clear portrait of each student’s growth and development across several domains.
-Fantis administers in-house benchmark assessments at key points in the year to ensure students are making adequate progress within the school year and across.
-NY state exams in English and Math for students in grades 3-8 provides another piece of data, including a comparison of overall school achievement to other schools across the city and state.
-Due to our advanced coursework, our 8th grade students take high school Regents exams in Algebra, Living Environment, Greek and US History.
-This will place them on the fast track for a diploma with advanced distinction in public high schools.
-Students in other settings will benefit from already have taken high school level coursework and assessments in the core subjects.
+NY state exams in English and Math for students in grades 3-8 provide another piece of data, including comparison of overall school achievement to other schools across the city and state.
+Our advanced coursework allows 8th grade students to take high school Regents exams in Algebra I, Living Environment, Greek, and US Government & History.

 Our child was placed on the waitlist.
 What are the next steps?